How To Do Teshuvah?

 Why Do We Need To Confess Our Sins?

 Rabbi David Fohrman

 The Steps To Teshuvah: Teshuvah Prayer Guide

 Teshuvah, or repentance, is a personal and emotional process.
 Laws are impersonal; they are objective and unbiased.
-The law doesn’t care about personal feeling.
-But, nevertheless, Judaism has many laws for our steps to repentance.
+The law doesn’t care about subjective feelings.
+Nevertheless, Judaism has many laws for our steps to repentance.
 How can there be laws for something so intrinsically personal?

 In this video, the first of the course, Rabbi Fohrman presents the essential question regarding repentance that will guide the rest of the course: Can there really be a “right” and “wrong” way to repent?

 So here's a problem I want to share with you.
 An actual law (you can find this codified in standard books of Halacha, like, say, the Aruch HaShulchan) that you're supposed to be standing on Yom Kippur when you say the vidui prayer.